Stafford County, Virginia: Government and politics

 The county is divided into seven magisterial districts: George Washington, Hartwood, Falmouth, Griffis-Widewater, Aquia, Garrisonville, and Rockhill.
 The magisterial districts, roughly equal in population, each elect one supervisor to the Board of Supervisors which governs Stafford County.
 The county operates under the county form of the County Executive system of government, with an elected Board of Supervisors.
 The Board hires a professional, nonpartisan County Administrator to manage government agencies.
 The current County Administrator is Thomas C. Foley.
 Stafford County is currently a battleground county politically which leans Republican.
-Due to its rapid suburbanization and growth of families, and Federal Government employees from D.C. and being a part of Northern Virginia it has trended Democratic however has stayed Republican at the state and local level.
+Due to its rapid suburbanization and growth of families, and Federal Government employees from D.C. and being a part of Northern Virginia it has trended Democratic; however, it has stayed Republican at the state and local level.
 The Board of Supervisors currently has a Republican majority, that is also true of the Stafford School Board (although they are elected on a bipartisan basis).
 In 2020, Joe Biden became the first Democratic candidate to carry Stafford County since Jimmy Carter in 1976.

 Stafford County is represented by Congressman Eugene Vindman of Virginia's 7th congressional district in the U.S. House of Representatives.
 On the state level, it is represented by Republican Tara Durant and Democrat Jeremy McPike in the Virginia State Senate.
-Democrats Candi King, Joshua G. Cole and Republican Paul Milde in the Virginia House of Delegates.
+Democrats Candi King, Joshua G. Cole and Republican Paul Milde represent the county in the Virginia House of Delegates.